AdyGCode/SaaS-FED-Notes/session-07/S07-Vanilla-PHP-MVC-Pt-1.md

 Adrian uses a mixture depending on what OS they are using.

-For simplicity we will use PhpMyAdmin.
+For simplicity, we will use PhpMyAdmin.

 ### Installing PhpMyAdmin